Tanmoy5611/bettercare/README.md

 A Spring Boot–based environmental monitoring platform that processes sensor data (UV index, pollution, traffic), generates intelligent alerts, and provides a dashboard for users to monitor environmental conditions in real time.

-This project was developed as part of atSoftware Engineering course (Year-2/ Semester:1), focusing on layered architecture, clean design principles, and real-world backend structure.

 ---

 ## Tech Stack